 - A juniper-based waterproofer, such as this one from Gardener’s Supply Company.

-- A whey-based wood stain, such as PolyWhey (available from Gardener’s Supply Company.)
+- A whey-based wood stain, such as PolyWhey by Vermont Natural Coatings (available from Ace Hardware).

 Whether or not you use a stain or sealer, there are many types of wood you can use for a trellis (ome of which are much more expensive than others!)